USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 -   **Windows:** PuTTY, MobaXterm
 -   **Linux:** Terminal, XTerm

 When using the CMAQ program suite a common theme that will be seen is the use of shell scripts.
-In short, a shell script is basically a reciepe of commands that can be run to save time when performing a task.
+In short, a shell script is basically a recipe of commands that can be run to save time when performing a task.
 In the case of CMAQ, it is used to set variables, science options and run other programs.

 At this point faimiliarity with linux command line prompts as well as basic shell scripting is expected.